MicrosoftDocs/azure-stack-docs/azure-stack/hci/security-update/hci-security-update-jul-2024.md

 ### BitLocker recovery key issue

-After applying the July security updates, devices enabled with Secure Boot and BitLocker protection might enter BitLocker recovery mode.
+After you apply the July security updates, devices enabled with Secure Boot and BitLocker protection might enter BitLocker recovery mode.
 This might happen after one or two reboots.

 ## To install this update